brillout/goldpage/readme.md

 It works by building what we call "page configs" and you server.
 It generates a browser entry.

-This is crucual design decision that makes `ssr-coin` unique.
+This is crucial design decision that makes `ssr-coin` unique.
 It's a simple design and achieves scalable and high performance for browser load time.
 Scalable because each page is rendered
 SSR